cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-api-reference.md

 ## `R2ObjectBody` definition

 `R2ObjectBody` represents an object's metadata combined with its body.
 It is returned when you `GET` an object from an R2 bucket.
-It inherits all keys from [`R2Object`](#r2object-definition).
+The full list of keys for `R2ObjectBody` includes the list below and all keys inherited from [`R2Object`](#r2object-definition).

 {{<definitions>}}